Gladys Kessler: Detainee treatment cases

-Kessler is the first judge to consider an appeal that the executive branch is violating the Detainee Treatment Act.
+Kessler was the first judge to consider an appeal that the executive branch is violating the Detainee Treatment Act.
 In 2006, she heard the case of Mohammad Bawazir, a prisoner at Camp Delta.
-The George W. Bush Administration argued that the Detainee Treatment Act, legislation spearheaded by John McCain banning cruel or inhuman treatment, did not apply to Bawazir and other detainees at the Guantanamo Bay detention camp, Cuba.
+The George W. Bush administration argued that the Detainee Treatment Act, legislation spearheaded by John McCain banning cruel or inhuman treatment, did not apply to Bawazir and other detainees at the Guantanamo Bay detention camp, Cuba.

 On October 10, 2007, the Washington Post headlined "Judge Orders U.S. Not to Transfer Tunisian Detainee," and reported that Judge Kessler "ruled last week that Mohammed Abdul Rahman cannot be sent [from Guantanamo] to Tunisia because he could suffer 'irreparable harm."
 The detainee's lawyer said, "The executive has now been told it cannot bury its Guantanamo mistakes in Third World prisons."
 He also stated that, "This is the first time the judicial branch has exercised its inherent power to control the excesses of the executive as to treatment of prisoners at Guantanamo Bay."

 Kessler twice denied relief to detainee Jihad Ahmed Mustafa Dhiab, first determining that she had no jurisdiction over his confinement conditions, and, after that theory was rejected by the United States Court of Appeals for the District of Columbia Circuit, that the government was permitted to use force-feedings on detainees during the Guantanamo Bay hunger strikes.
 Kessler did, however, twice grant news media requests for access to classified video of the force-feedings, before ultimately being reversed by the D.C.
 Circuit.

+Death

+Kessler died on March 16, 2023, at the age of 85 from complications of pneumonia, according to her family.